 BaconBox was an open source game engine I started with partners.
 Freshly out of college, we were overengineering and using anti-patterns such as deep inheritance, which is why the engine went through 3 rewrites as we were learning best practices.
 The sources were previously hosted with mercurial, so some of the older code might have been lost.

-In the end the engine was a component-based engine.
+The last version of the engine was a component-based engine.
 Similar to how Unity works.

 The input/output and scripting layer were interchangeable.
 The games could be coded in Lua, C/C++ and some experiments were made with ruby.